 ‘The performativity criterion has its “advantages”.
 It excludes in principle adherence to a metaphysical discourse: it requires the renunciation of fables; it demands clear minds and cold wills; it replaces the definition of essences with the calculation of interactions’…’it brings the pragmatic functions of knowledge clearly to light, to the extent that they seem to relate to the criterion of efficiency.’

 Not the pursuit of metaphysical truths or spirituality, but only efficiency and the performance of work are the lofty values of such a society.
-When you enter into capitalistic relations based on performativity and the pursuit of profit then any of those idealistic opinions adhering to a ‘metaphysical discourse’, you better put away in the cupboard!
+When you enter into capitalistic relations based on optimising performance and the pursuit of profit then any idealistic opinions adhering to a ‘metaphysical discourse’, or political ideals are put away in the cupboard during working hours.

 Like Schopenhauer said about the will: “The action of the body is nothing but the act of the will objectified.”
 And “Every true, genuine, immediate act of will is also, at once and immediately, a visible act of the body,”.
 And by this I’m seeing everybody’s will dedicated to completing capitalist tasks despite what they’re thinking in their heads.

 Everyone in this opinionated society has an opinion!
 But no matter how opinionated they still need to set that alarm to get up ready for work the next morning.
-You could be a Customer Assistant working in a phone shop and you yourself, may very well have many opinions about the economy or social issues, may either stand on the political left or right, may be the proud owner of university degrees or even have a personal philosophy; but at the end of the day you’re still an employee working in that phone shop serving customers by bringing them smartphones.
+You could be a customer service assistant working in a phone shop and while your standing around on the shop floor in your corporate uniform you may very well have many opinions about the economy or social issues, may either stand on the political left or right, may be the proud owner of university degrees or even have a personal philosophy; but at the end of the day you’re still an employee working in that phone shop serving customers by bringing them smartphones.

 We can believe whatever we wish, we can go about our lives socialising, writing articles or arguing over the internet, but operating in the background of it all is the wider society based on a continuous requirement for ongoing efficient production.